wingify/readme-central/docs/SDK Reference/edge-support.md

 ## Summary

-To summarize, when running the **VWO FME Node SDK** in edge environments, you need to configure the `shouldWaitForTrackingCalls` parameter as follows:
+To summarize, when running the **VWO FME Javascript SDK** in edge environments, you need to configure the `shouldWaitForTrackingCalls` parameter as follows:

 * Set `shouldWaitForTrackingCalls: true` to ensure that tracking calls complete before promises are resolved.
 * This configuration is crucial for platforms like **Cloudflare Workers, AWS Lambda**, or similar environments to ensure reliable data tracking.